samjmarshall/samjmarshall/README.md

 ## Highlights

-- Successfully lead 4 technology teams over an 8 year period for SaaS products in eCommerce, Telecommunications, HR and Payroll.
+- Successfully lead 5 technology teams over an 8 year period for SaaS products in eCommerce, Finance, Telecommunications, HR and Payroll.
 - Successfully migrated and re-architected one of the largest eCommerce platforms in APAC from Rackspace to AWS.
 - Championed the transformative implementation of DevOps, Site Reliability Engineering and the use of modern technologies such as Kubernetes.
 - Successfully planned and delivered PCI DSS Level 1 and ISO27001 compliance projects in 2 separate companies.